-Project 2: Inhibition of the STAT3 signaling network
+Project 2: Inhibition of the STAT3 Signaling Network

 Daniel E. Johnson, PhD, Co-Project Leader

-Jennifer R. Grandis, MD, Co-Project Leader
+Jennifer R. Grandis, MD, FACS, Co-Project Leader

 Squamous cell carcinoma of the head and neck (SCCHN) is a leading cause of cancer mortality worldwide, and traditional therapies, including surgery, radiation therapy, and chemotherapy are able to eradicate head and neck cancer in only 50% of cases.
 Targeting strategies aimed at blocking the epidermal growth factor receptor (EGFR), specifically the monoclonal antibody cetuximab, resulted in modestly improved survival when combined with radiation.
 However, despite the ubiquitous expression of EGFR in SCCHN tumors, the clinical response rate to cetuximab as single agent therapy is less than 20%.
 Hence, alternative targeting strategies are needed to complement EGFR blockade.